-The International Max Planck Research School on Neuroscience of Communication: Function, Structure, and Plasticity (IMPRS NeuroCom) offers several positions for excellent students holding a master's degree (or equivalent) to perform research resulting in a PhD in the field of Cognitive Neuroscience, Clinical Neuroscience, or Neurophysics.
-The IMPRS NeuroCom is based at the Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig and Leipzig University and also involves the Max Planck Institute for Evolutionary Anthropology, Leipzig, and the Institute of Cognitive Neuroscience at the University College London, UK.
+The International Max Planck Research School on Neuroscience of Communication: Function, Structure, and Plasticity (IMPRS NeuroCom) invites excellent students holding a master's degree (or equivalent) to pursue a PhD in the field of cognitive neuroscience and methods in cognitive neuroscience.
+The IMPRS NeuroCom is based at the Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig, and Leipzig University.
+It also closely partners with the Max Planck Institute for Evolutionary Anthropology, Leipzig, and the Institute of Cognitive Neuroscience at University College London, UK.

-Deadline for applications is 10 November 2019.
-Interviews will take place in January 2020.
-Starting date is flexible, but not later than autumn 2020.
+Deadline for applications is 15 November 2020.
+Interviews will take place in January 2021.
+Start date is flexible, but not later than autumn 2021.

-The IMPRS NeuroCom aims to recruit and educate motivated, independent, self-organized young scientists who wish to extend their knowledge and research experience in a structured 3-year PhD program, in order to pursue a successful career in cognitive neuroscience, clinical neuroscience, or neurophysics.
-The school is intended for students holding an excellent master's degree (or equivalent) in a wide spectrum of potential disciplines such as cognitive neuroscience, psychology, medicine, neurobiology, linguistics, computer science, engineering, mathematics, physics, biochemistry, or related fields.
-The university degree should be awarded by an internationally recognized university-level institution.
-Students near the completion of their master’s degree are also eligible to apply.
+The IMPRS NeuroCom aims to recruit and educate motivated, independent, self-organised and highly talented scientists who wish to extend their knowledge and research experience in a structured 3-year PhD programme in order to pursue a successful career in cognitive neuroscience, clinical neuroscience, neurophysics, or other methods in cognitive neuroscience.
+Students are expected to hold an excellent master's degree (or equivalent) in a wide spectrum of potential disciplines such as cognitive neuroscience, psychology, medicine, neurobiology, linguistics, computer science, engineering, mathematics, physics, biochemistry, or related fields.
+The master’s degree should have been awarded by an internationally recognised university.
+Students nearing completion of their master’s degree are also encouraged to apply.
 Research experience in an area that is related to the graduate school’s scope is essential for successful candidates.
-Proficiency in oral and written English is mandatory.
+Proficiency in oral and written English is crucial.

-The IMPRS NeuroCom offers its doctoral students outstanding research opportunities in a very international and multidisciplinary environment with access to state-of-the-art cognitive and imaging neuroscience equipment, e.g. 7T MRI scanner, four 3T MRI scanners including a “connectome scanner” equipped with ultrastrong gradients (one of only three world-wide), a 306 channels MEG system, several TMS, TDCS, NIRS, and EEG systems.
+The IMPRS NeuroCom offers its doctoral students outstanding research opportunities in a very international and multidisciplinary environment.
+It includes access to state-of-the-art cognitive and imaging neuroscience facilities, e.g. 7T MRI scanner, four 3T MRI scanners including a Connectom MRI scanner equipped with ultra-strong gradients (one of only four worldwide), a 306 channel MEG system, several TMS, TDCS, NIRS, and EEG systems.

-Payment is based on the guidelines of German public service pay scale (TVöD).
-For more information about our graduate school please visit: http://imprs-neurocom.mpg.de/home/
+For more information about our graduate school please visit: http://imprs-neurocom.mpg.de/home/ .

 For further information please contact Dr Veronika Krieghoff: firstname.lastname@example.org